Interpretable Deep Learning Framework for Improved Disease Classification in Medical Imaging: Introduction

-The work proposes a new, simple, effective DL model considering its uncertainty for medical image classification. \begin{enumerate} \item We introduce a cross-attention mechanism that dynamically fuses feature maps from two efficient networks, EfficientNetB4 and ResNet34.
-DCAT leverages the strength of both the architectures, a bidirectional feature exchange significantly improving feature representation for accurate medical image classification.
+\begin{enumerate} \item We introduce a cross-attention mechanism that dynamically fuses feature maps from two efficient networks, EfficientNetB4 and ResNet34.
+The framework leverages the strength of both architectures, bidirectional feature exchange, significantly improving feature representation for accurate medical image classification.

-\item The integration of channel and spatial attention mechanism refines feature selection.
-Combining hierarchical cross-attention fusion with enhanced CBAM, captures fine-grained details and high-level semantic information.